m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Behaviour.md

 <p width=100%, align="center">
 <img src="Noise%202.png" width="500">
 </p>
-to the input, the potential benefits of this Schmitt Trigger action become clear...
+to the input, the potential benefits of this Schmitt Trigger action become clear.

 The modified (R19=470R) circuit operates well in the presence of the noise,